 10. If the authority of a member of the representative body of the municipality - Sakrebulo elected by the proportional electoral system is terminated prematurely, his/her seat in the relevant Sakrebulo shall be taken within two weeks by his/her successor, the candidate of the same sex for the membership of Sakrebulo who follows him/her in the same party list, if the candidate gives his/her consent to become a member of Sakrebulo within 10 days from the receipt of the notification from the relevant district election commission.
-If there is no candidate of the same sex for the membership of Sakrebulo on the submitted party list, the vacancy shall be taken by the candidate for the membership of Sakrebulo who follows the member who has been withdrawn from the list.
+If there is no candidate of the same sex for the membership of Sakrebulo on the submitted party list, the seat shall be cancelled .